 - 12 counters (this could be dinosaur figurines, beads, beans, buttons, pennies—whatever you have 12 of on hand!)

-- Dinosaur number print out – Scroll to the bottom of that post to download the number cards for this project.
+- Dinosaur number print out – Scroll to the bottom of this post to download the number cards for this project.
 Only print pages 9 and 10.
 Once you cut the cards apart, we recommend laminating them so you can repeat this project later.

 What to do:

 1. Begin by having your child count out 12 counters, putting one in each tin cup as they count one by one.
 Then, take the counters out and put a number card (1-12) in each tin.
-Ask your child to count out the number on the card as they place that many counters into each tin. (i.e. If the number card says “3,” they count out 3 dinosaur figurines into that tin.)
+Ask your child to count out the number on the card as they place that many counters into each tin. (i.e., if the number card says “3,” they count out 3 dinosaur figurines into that tin.)

 2. Next, practice the concept of addition!
 Put a number card in two of the tins (or in two plates or baskets if your child needs more room).
 Ask your child to count out the number of dinosaurs and put them into each tin.
 Then tell your child to combine the two groups, and move all the counters to a third tin or plate.
 (Use words like “plus” and “sum” to introduce these concepts in your play.)
 Finally, have your child count out the total number of counters to get the sum.